How to get my lens spreadsheet (aka Surface Data Window) back?

 Nearly all the Virtual machine solutions will work.
 I use WINE because I did not want to deal with yet another OS on my machine.
 Install WINE and then install OSLO.
 It works pretty well.

-How do I use OSLO for all my simple lens homework?
+How do I use OSLO for all my thin lens homework?

 So you don't want to mess around with formulas and think that the computer will do it all for you.
 The trick is to make your lenses have zero thickness.
 The drawings are wonky but what did you expect?